GonzalezLab/waddington-transposons/README.md

 <a name="readme-top"></a>

-# Standing genetic variation explains trait evolution by Waddington genetic assimilation
+# A mechanistic basis for genetic assimilation in natural fly populations
-Scripts for analyzing TE insertions the paper "Standing genetic variation explains trait evolution by Waddington genetic assimilation".
+Scripts for analyzing TE insertions the paper "A mechanistic basis for genetic assimilation in natural fly populations".

 ## Folders
 - **0. Data processing**:  retrieving fastq files for each sample and run `fastp`